TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 .. class:: Cookie()

-   This class represents Netscape, :rfc:`2109` and :rfc:`2965` cookies.
+   This kundi represents Netscape, :rfc:`2109` and :rfc:`2965` cookies.
 It is not expected that users of :mod:`http.cookiejar` construct their own :class:`Cookie` instances.
 Instead, if necessary, call :meth:`make_cookies` on a :class:`CookieJar` instance.